FernandoMontesinos/climas-weather/README.md

 # climas-weather
-La aplicación tiene la finalidad de mostrar el Clima, pidiendo al usuario la ciudad, y el código del país por ejemplo(Pe, Ru, Cl, Co, Ar)
+The application has the purpose of showing the Weather, asking the user the city, and the country code for example (Pe, Ru, Cl, Co, Ar)

 Aplicación: